mobizt/Firebase-ESP8266/src/README.md

     jsonData.type - used to determine the type of returned value in string represent the types of value e.g. string, int, double, boolean, array, object, null and undefined.

-    jsonData.typeNum used to determine the type of returned value in integer as represented by the following value.
+    jsonData.typeNum used to determine the type of returned value is an integer as represented by the following value.

     JSON_UNDEFINED = 0
     JSON_OBJECT = 1